jasonbayton/11ty/_src/projects/managed-settings/support/supported-configurations.md

 </div>

+Note:
-Note: APN is often OEM-customised.
+- APN is often OEM-customised.
 The intent provided has been developed to attempt multiple approaches, but it may not work correctly on your managed estate.
+- Mobile network options may crash if no SIM/Profile is present.
+A future release will attempt to detect and appropriately disable unsupported intents.

 Please test before deployment, and feed back with findings.

 ## Device configuration